-475 Sports, Media, and Society (3) (Prerequisite: Junior or senior status and approval of adviser) Examination of impact sports has upon our society from the way it is covered by the media.
+475 Sports, Media, and Society (3) (Prerequisite: Completion of foundation courses or permission of the department) Examination of impact sports has upon our society from the way it is covered by the media.
 Analysis of the historical and sociological aspects of the correlation between the media, sports, and society.

-498 Communication Internship (3:8) (Prerequisite: Permission of department and internship agency, senior status, and successful completion of 24 semester hours in the major at a minimum grade point average of 3.0 in all Mass Communication courses and 2.5 cumulative grade point average in all courses taken at FMU).
+498 Communication Internship (3:8) (Prerequisite: Permission of department and internship agency, senior status, and successful completion of 24 semester hours in the major at a minimum grade point average of 3.0 in all Mass Communication courses and 2.5 cumulative grade point average in all courses taken at FMU.)
 Internships will be awarded according to merit and availability determined by the department when the student meets the prerequisite.
 Students otherwise unqualified may be awarded an internship provided he/she presents clear and convincing evidence of extraordinary circumstances which the Mass Communication faculty deems worthy of an exception.